Signs and symptoms of pregnancy

 - that you have a more sensitive sense of smell than usual – for example, to the smell of food or cooking

 If you have any symptoms you're worried about, talk to your GP or midwife.

 If your pregnancy test is negative

 A positive test result is almost certainly correct.
 A negative result is less reliable.
-If you get a negative result and still think that you may be pregnant, wait a week and try again, or see a GP.
+If you get a negative result and still think that you may be pregnant, wait a week and try again.

 Find out about taking a pregnancy test.

 If you are pregnant, use the pregnancy due date calculator to work out when your baby is due.

 You can find maternity services near you.

 Sign up for Start4Life's weekly emails for expert advice, videos and tips on pregnancy, birth and beyond.